kan713/ShellLauncher/README.md

 Only Standard editions of Windows Server are officially supported.
 Datacenter or other Enterprise editions may work but are not supported.

-Windows Server OS
+# Windows Server OS

-Windows Server 2008 R2
+* Windows Server 2008 R2

-Windows Server 2012 R2
+* Windows Server 2012 R2

-Windows Server 2019
+* Windows Server 2019

-Windows Server 2022
+* Windows Server 2022

-Windows Server 2025
+* Windows Server 2025

 Note:

-Windows Server 2008 and earlier are not supported.
+* Windows Server 2008 and earlier are not supported.

-Windows Server 2012 and 2016 are excluded due to environmental constraints.
+* Windows Server 2012 and 2016 are excluded due to environmental constraints.

-Windows Embedded / Windows IoT
+# Windows Embedded (Windows IoT)

-Windows Embedded Standard 7
+* Windows Embedded Standard 7

-Windows 10 IoT Enterprise
+* Windows 10 IoT Enterprise

-Windows 11 IoT Enterprise
+* Windows 11 IoT Enterprise

-Windows 10 IoT Enterprise LTSC 2021
+* Windows 10 IoT Enterprise LTSC 2021

-Windows 11 IoT Enterprise LTSC 2024
+* Windows 11 IoT Enterprise LTSC 2024

 Restrictions:

-Not for production environments
+* Not for production environments

-Intended for up to 15 participants
+* Intended for up to 15 participants

-Use only for the specified features
+* Use only for the specified features

-Windows Enterprise LTSC
+# Windows For Enterprise LTSC

-Windows 10 Enterprise LTSC 2021
+* Windows 10 Enterprise LTSC 2021

-Windows 11 Enterprise LTSC 2024
+* Windows 11 Enterprise LTSC 2024

 Restrictions:

-Not for production environments
+* Not for production environments

-Intended for up to 15 participants
+* Intended for up to 15 participants

-Use only for the specified features
+* Use only for the specified features

-Unsupported OS
+# Unsupported OS

-Windows 10 Home or Pro editions
+* Windows 10 Home or Pro editions

-Windows 10 Enterprise 2016 LTSB or earlier
+* Windows 10 Enterprise 2016 LTSB or earlier

-Windows Server 2003 R2 and earlier
+* Windows Server 2003 R2 and earlier

 Warning: Unexpected issues or kernel version mismatches may occur.